 The cramps were painful enough for me to start dreading sleeping.
 Would this be another night I wake up with my calf cramping with agonizing pain and pulling my foot straight?

 The only thing that seems to help during an attack was to force my ankle into flexion, essentially stretching the cramped calf muscle.

-This led me to do some research on the possible causes of the cramps that could be exacerbated by consuming alcohol.
-Let’s look at what I found out.
+This led me to do some research on the possible causes of night leg cramps.
+Read on to see what I found out.

 What causes nocturnal leg cramps?

-So the hangover cramps were the clue that set me in the right direction.
+So the alcohol connection was the clue that set me in the right direction.
 When you consume alcohol several reactions happen in your body due to the metabolism of ethanol and its metabolites as well as through the effects alcohol has on your central nervous system.

 Without going into more depth the most notable side effect of consuming alcohol is dehydration.
 Dehydration itself is a known cause of muscle cramps.

-It’s possible my cramps we’re caused by dehydration as I wasn’t really paying attention how much I was drinking water in those days.
-I suspected it wasn’t the only cause as I actually did always have a bottle of water next to my bed in case I felt thirsty at the bed.
+It’s possible my cramps were caused by dehydration as I wasn’t really paying attention to how much I was drinking water.
+I suspected it wasn’t the only cause as I actually did always have a bottle of water next to my bed in case I felt thirsty at night.

 The next clue is associated with dehydration.
-What do you do when you are dehydrated (or hungover)?
+What do you do when you are dehydrated?
 You drink plenty of fluid, of course, most likely water.